 The current implementation may cause problems for b-frames, i.e., bidirectionaly predicted pictures.
-I don't have any test videos of this though.
+I lack test videos to write unit tests for this case.

 Reading from an index other than ..., i.e. reading a single frame, currently doesn't support filters that introduce delays.